grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Achieving separation of usage from construction

+First, let us refactor the `Level1` and `Level2` to follow the principle by moving instantiation of their castles out.
+As existence of a castle is required for a level to make sense at all - we will say this in code by using the approach of passing a castle through constructor:

 TODO

-First, let us refactor the `Level1` and `Level2` by moving instantiation of their castles out of these classes.
-Existence of a castle is required for a level to make sense at all to make sense - we will say this in code by using the approach of passing them through constructor:

 {lang="csharp"}
 ~~~